 The Natural History Museum of Bern is one of Switzerland’s oldest and most respected museums, offering a dive into the natural world.
 Established in 1832, the museum houses an extensive collection of over 6 million objects, ranging from fossils to taxidermy mounts of animals and rare specimens.
 One of its most famous exhibits is the complete dodo skeleton, one of the only few remaining in the world, which draws visitors all through the year.
 The museum’s Alpine dioramas are another highlight, providing a vivid portrayal of Swiss wildlife and landscapes.

 Beyond its permanent exhibits, the Natural History Museum of Bern’s temporary exhibitions cover various aspects of natural history, from evolution to environmental issues.
 Conveniently located in Bern, the museum is a must-visit for those interested in learning more about the planet's rich and diverse natural history.
+Make sure to include this fascinating museum in your Switzerland Tour Package for an enriching experience in natural history.

 • Discover one of the few remaining dodo skeletons in the world along with other fascinating rare exhibits at this museum.